A Saucerful of Secrets (instrumental)

-"A Saucerful of Secrets" is a multi-part instrumental composition by progressive rock band Pink Floyd from their 1968 album of the same name.
+"A Saucerful of Secrets" is a multi-part instrumental composition by English rock band Pink Floyd from their 1968 album of the same name.
 It is nearly 12 minutes long and was composed by Roger Waters, Richard Wright, Nick Mason and David Gilmour.
 The track features guitar feedback, a percussion solo section and wordless vocals.

 Background

-"A Saucerful of Secrets" was titled "The Massed Gadgets of Hercules" in its earliest performance and became a Pink Floyd live staple from 1968 to 1972.
-A live version of the track is available on their 1969 double album Ummagumma, and an alternative version is seen and heard in the film Pink Floyd: Live at Pompeii, which was performed at director Adrian Maben's request, as he thought it would be a good addition to the film.

-The track was composed by Roger Waters drawing diagrams on a piece of paper explaining how the music should progress.
-Gilmour later said he initially wasn't sure what to play.
+The track was composed by Roger Waters and Nick Mason drawing an architectural diagram for how the music should progress.
+David Gilmour later said he initially wasn't sure what to play.
+Waters remarked it was the first thing the group had recorded after Syd Barrett's departure that was any good.